Riding in Rome: Two Wheels in the City

 Bushue, who rides to work almost every day, a 15 to 20-minute commute, added, “Pedestrians will step right out in front of you.”
 He is not alone in his sentiments: other riders mentioned pedestrians as a common hazard.

 Marty’s wife, Sherry Bushue, loves cycling in Rome.
 “I’m more comfortable riding a bike than driving a car,” she said.
 She likes the feeling that “you’re out the door and immediately on your way”.

 The first volume is Roma Centro-Nord and volume two covers Roma Centro-Sud.
-These Italian-language guides include several itineraries, detailed maps, clearly marked routes and color coded graphs, so language need not be an impediment.
+These Italian-language guides include several itineraries, detailed maps, clearly marked routes and color-coded graphs, so the language need not be an impediment.
 They are available at newsstands and at local bookstores.

 When asked what advice he gives his customers, Colatta warned, “Drive with six eyes; two in the front, two in the back, and two on the sides.”

 Freelance writer Martha Miller of San Antonio, Texas, wrote a memoir about the two years she lived in Rome.
 It’s called Times New Roman, and is available on Amazon.